pisco-de-luz/Social-Project/README.md

 <img src="https://github.com/pisco-de-luz/Social-Project/blob/6282648e4543a6c874d2b68f1cc8ab1c4c6eaf8e/images/lamparina-2.png" height="300"> <img src="https://github.com/pisco-de-luz/Social-Project/blob/6282648e4543a6c874d2b68f1cc8ab1c4c6eaf8e/images/lamparina-sebastiao.png" height="300">

-<p>In July of 2017, André had his first experience spending a night using only diesel oil lamps.
-Close to 8 o'clock in the night, he remembers that the smoke from diesel burning had already made the environment unbearable.
-The impression was of being in a closed garage with the car running.
-The next day, your nostrils dawned full of soot.</p>
+<p>In July 2017, André had his first experience spending the night in the community,  using only diesel oil lamps.
+Only two hours after sunset, diesel-burning smoke had already made the environment unbearable.
+It felt like being trapped in a garage with cars running.
+The worst is that his nostrils were full of soot the next day.</p>
-<p>Confronted with this scenario, André developed a low-cost solar-powered lighting system to install in their homes.
+<p>Shocked at the severity of the situation and determined to change it, André developed a low-cost solar-powered lighting system to provide sustainable and no-cost light in people’s homes.
 The solar kits consist of wires, LED lamps, a solar panel, and an intelligent controller using an Arduino Nano.</p>

 <img src="https://github.com/pisco-de-luz/Social-Project/blob/7adf8b3d50c8d97672950180724e2c47a46d8786/images/Andre-Assembling-Pisco-Lighting-System-2017.png" height="300"> <img src="https://github.com/pisco-de-luz/Social-Project/blob/7adf8b3d50c8d97672950180724e2c47a46d8786/images/First-kit-assembled.png" height="300">